ishanchawla1/Positioning-and-Floating-Elements/README.md

-# New York Times CLone
+# New York Times Clone

 > This project was made as a part of Microverse Curriculum for FUll Stack Developer for Positioning-and-Floating-Elements Project